n8finch/neighborhood-map-udacity/README.md

 **Make sure you don't have a trailing comma after the final object in the `bcnArr` array, as this will cause an error.**

+## The Compiled JS files

+The JS files are in `js/src`.
+These files are concatinated and minified into the `dist/js/js.min.js` file.
+If you want to edit or add to these files, edit or add in the `src` folder.

 ## A Note About the SCSS Files...

 I used Refills components to quickly build out the app.
 You can modify those in the `sass/refills_components` directory.
 Any other CSS/SCSS can be done in the `_1.main.scss` file.